coolcow/docker_rclone/README.md

   > Use the environment variables ```PUID``` and ```PGID``` to execute rclone with the **uid** and **gid** of your user.
 This prevents permission problems while accessing your data.

-Take a look ast [the rclone command list](http://rclone.org/commands/) to see all the available commands.
+Take a look at [the rclone command list](http://rclone.org/commands/) to see all the available commands.

 ---